Getting Started

 Custom database schemas

-The PostgreSQL transport uses public as a default schema.
+The transport uses public as a default schema.
 It is used for every queue if no other schema is explicitly provided in a transport address.
 This includes all local queues, error, audit, and remote queues of other endpoints.

 The default schema can be overridden using the DefaultSchema method: